 Victorian Environment Friends Network

 The Victorian Environment Friends Network exists to help represent the common interests of all Friends groups in Victoria.
+Our vision is protecting, restoring and enhancing the Victorian natural environment through community volunteer groups working for their special places and native species.

 Friends groups, and groups with similar objectives, work in a great variety of natural situations – coastal sites, bush, grasslands, watercourses or wetlands.